hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 -------------------------

 Now OSMTracker is ready to use.
-To get started, activate GPS feature in your device and in main page, choose plus icon (+) on the top of the application to start tracking.
+To get started, activate GPS feature in your device and in the main page, choose plus icon (+) on the top of the application to start tracking.

-You will directed to **Track Logger** page.
-If you haven’t activate GPS feature in your device, OSMTracker will tell you to activate the feature.
-In the top page, you can see how much the accuracy you gain and how much the strength of the gps signal from your phone.
+You will be directed to **Track Logger** page.
+If you haven’t activated GPS feature in your device, OSMTracker will tell you to activate the feature.
+In the top page, you can see how much accuracy you gain and how much the strength of the GPS signal from your phone.
 One thing to remember, you cannot access all the features in Track Logger if your phone not get your position.
 You can recognize it if you haven’t see any accuracy in top page.
 If your accuracy still more than 10m, i suggest you not to start tracking.
 If you do that, your result will be very bad.
-Your position can miss very far away from actual position.
+Your position may show far away from your actual position.

 ![Track Logger page][]

-For plotting waypoint, you can directly choose the object icons in **Track Logger** page.
-For example, you want to map a restaurant, so you can choose **Amenity** icon and then choose **Restaurant**.
+For plotting waypoints, you can directly choose the object icons in **Track Logger** page.
+For example, if you want to map a restaurant, you can choose the **Amenity** icon and then choose **Restaurant**.
 But, in OSMTracker you cannot give additional information like the restaurant name, the owner, the address, etc. To give additional information, you must choose **Text note** icon in **Track Logger** page.